-While these opportunities come with a great number of challenges, it enables us to challenge our knowledge and expertise of livelihoods and rural communities as well.
+This financial year also gave us our first opportunity to partner with communities like internally displaced, fisherfolk and leprosy affected.
+While these opportunities come with a great number of challenges, it enables us to challenge our knowledge and expertise of livelihoods and rural communities.

-FY 2015-16 also witnessed ALC India entering into the skill development sector through a significant partnership with National Skill Development Corporation (NSDC).
-ALC India, in the coming 2 years, will be one of NSDC's major partners in impacting the marginalized communities directly.
-Our skilling initiatives are unique as we are one of the few organizations in the country that aims to provide skill development and training to primary producers.
+FY 2015-16 also saw ALC India entering the skill development sector with a significant partnership with NSDC.
+ALC India in the coming 2 years would be one of NSDC's biggest partners in terms of households directly being impacted.
+Our skilling initiatives are unique in the way that we are one of the few organisations in the country which aims to provide skill development and training to primary producers.

-On the consulting front, we partnered with 14 organizations from both the development and corporate sector.
-The year 2015-16 was significant in terms of business development, as for the first time we were able to bring in projects worth ₹10 crore.
+On the consulting front we partnered with 14 organisations from both the development and corporate sector.
+The year FY 2015-16 was significant in terms of business development, as for the first time we were able to bring in project worth Rs.
+10 crores, more than double of the previous financial year.